AJ747/user_io/README.md

 > A dedicated timer is needed that triggers an interrupt every *x* milliseconds.

 > [!IMPORTANT]
 > Button, LED-states and "intervals" are all updated in the TIMx IRQ handler, this can take some time.
 Advised to use lowest IRQ priority for TIMx if possible.
+Switches are read from directly, these states are not stored.
 >
 > See [step 2 - Timer setup (Alternative method)](#2-timer-setup-alternative-method) for an alternative method where we set a simple flag in the TIMx IRQ handler and run the User IO handler in the main-loop.
 >